asetalias/talks/AmityYouthFest2k18/BEGINNER.md

 If you can’t find somebody to help you out, go ask the volunteers.
 If they can’t help you themselves, they’ll help find you somebody who can.

 ### What if I don’t know anybody there?
 Not to worry!
 Approach hackathons with the willingness to meet people and to learn, and you’ll have a fantastic experience.
-A lot of people go to hackathons without teams.
-So it’s perfectly normal to go around to people as all will be eager to know and connect with people, tell them you’re looking for a team, and ask if you can help out.
+A lot of people go to hackathons without teams, don't hesitate ask people and team up with them.
+So it’s perfectly normal to go around people as all will be eager to know and connect with people, however there are developers who say they made a ton of contacts and friends at hackathons, many which last long after the hackathon wraps up.

 Hackathons will often run team-matching sessions at the start to help you meet people.
 And you can often join social groups for the event beforehand and post there to find potential teammates.
 Invite your friends to come to the hackathon too!
 That way you’re guaranteed to have at least one familiar face.